dasuxullebt/DampFnudeL/README.md

 Deflate
 =======

-This should become an implementation of Deflate in Coq.
-It is not finished yet.
+This is an implementation of Deflate in Coq.

-The specification is complete, but the implementation is not efficient yet.

-It *should* compile under the recent Coq versions.
+What is still missing in this repo are the files for compilation into actual programs.

 For further information, see
 [my website](http://www2.tcs.ifi.lmu.de/~senjak/).